What is an API and how to use it

 Build your app.
 With the API key allowing you access to the Maps service and the SDK giving you access to unique services within Maps you can use in your own app, it’s time to build the app of your dreams!
 Start building, keep iterating, and don’t get frustrated if you fail; it’s all part of the process!

 There is a lot of API software available for the Mac.
-Here are three of our favorite apps:
+Here are two of our favorite apps:

 Clobbr